A Large-Scale Benchmark for Evaluating Large Language Models on Medical Question Answering in Romanian: Methods

 Regarding research ethics, we emphasize that all data was fully anonymized prior to processing by removing any direct identifiers (names, dates of birth, personal identification numbers, etc.).
-The use of anonymized data for research purposes is based on the informed consent of patients, as recorded in the medical chart of \iftaclpubformat Col\c{t}ea Clinical Hospital \else \texttt{<Anonymous Hospital>} \fi and signed individually by each patient at admission.
-The database was approved by the Ethics Committee of \iftaclpubformat Col\c{t}ea Clinical Hospital \else \texttt{<Anonymous Hospital>} \fi where the research was conducted, in accordance with Decision No.~19091, dated October 5th, 2021.
+The use of anonymized data for research purposes is based on the informed consent of patients, as recorded in the medical charts of Col\c{t}ea Clinical Hospital and ``Dan Furtun\u{a}'' Medical Center, and signed individually by each patient at admission.
+The database was approved by the Ethics Committee of Col\c{t}ea Clinical Hospital (Anca Lupu, Ciprian Aldea, Traian Burco\c{s}, \c{S}erban Berte\c{s}teanu, Lavinia Co\c{t}ofan\u{a}, Leti\c{t}ia Coriu, Gabriela Caragescu, Livia Neac\c{s}u) where the research was conducted, in accordance with Decision No.~19091, dated October 5th, 2021.
+The database was also approved by the Ethics Committee of ``Dan Furtun\u{a}'' Medical Center (Bogdan Ioan Furtun\u{a}, Cipriana Dimitrakopoulos, Alice Corina F\u{a}rca\c{s}, Natalia B\u{a}rcaru, Daniela Tomescu), as per Decision No.~1323, dated 11th December, 2025.
 The entire process complies with the requirements of the General Data Protection Regulation (GDPR), the principles of the Declaration of Helsinki, and the standards of good medical and research practices.